 At only 151cm, Teju Williamson is taking on the giants of diving from way up high.

-The MLC Symphony Orchestra violinist is fast becoming a powerhouse of platform diving, climbing 10 metres to what she hopes will one day become Olympic glory.
+The former MLC Symphony Orchestra violinist is fast becoming a powerhouse of platform diving, climbing 10 metres to what she hopes will one day become Olympic glory.

 Technically, Teju already has gold medal winning dives.
 She says she trains for at least 25 hours a week to perfect her moves.